Collegiate secret societies in North America: Yale University

-During 1854–1956, "'Sheff, the Sheffield Scientific School was the sciences and engineering college of Yale University, and it also had a fraternal culture that differed in some respects from the humanities campus.
+During 1854–1956, the Sheffield Scientific School was the sciences and engineering college of Yale University, and it also had a fraternal culture that differed in some respects from the humanities campus.
 Many societies have owned meeting halls, with different accommodations.
-Following the example of Skull & Bones, the halls are often referred to as 'tombs'.
+Following the example of Skull & Bones, the halls are often referred to as tombs.
 A series of articles on Dartmouth and Yale secret-society architecture provides an overview of the buildings.
-Societies that own tombs or halls are sometimes known as 'landed' societies.
-The four oldest landed societies are Skull and Bones (1832), Scroll and Key (1841), Spade and Grave (1864), and Wolf's Head (1883).
-The surviving landed Sheffield societies are Berzelius (1848), Book and Snake (1863), St. Elmo (1889), and the Aurelian Honor Society (1910).
-St. Anthony Hall (1867) calls itself a "final society".
-Three newer societies that own property include Elihu (1903) – whose building is the oldest of the senior society buildings at Yale – Manuscript Society (1952), and Mace and Chain (1956).
+Societies that own tombs or halls are sometimes known as "landed' societies.

+The five oldest landed Yale societies are Skull and Bones (1832); Scroll and Key (1841); Spade and Grave (1864); and Wolf's Head (1883).
+The surviving landed Sheffield societies are Berzelius (1848), St. Anthony Hall (1867), Book and Snake (1863), St. Elmo (1889), and the Aurelian Honor Society (1910).

+In the past century, the size of Yale has allowed for a wider variety of student societies, including regular college fraternity chapters and other models, so it can be challenging to categorize the organizations.
+There are some societies that cross ordinary categories such as Sage and Chalice, a newer society that is less selective, and Brothers in Unity, which formed as a literary and debating society in 1768.
+Three newer societies that own property include the non-secret Elihu Club (1903), Manuscript Society (1952), and Mace and Chain (1956).
 Yale's Buildings and Grounds Department lists the societies with halls in its online architectural database.